KellinGitHubSchaap/Portfolio-Code-Snippets/Project Island Code Snippets.md

 # Project Island Code Snippet(s)

+## Camera transitioning
-Code snippet(s) on the camera transitions like the 2D Legend of Zelda games.
+The camera transitions are like the 2D Legend of Zelda games.
 The code is currently connected to a collider that get triggered when the player moves out of it.
 When this trigger occurs the position of the player is captured and from there it determines in what direction the camera needs to move.

 **CameraMovementScript.gd**